renkilaharsha/speech_to_text/Design_Document.md

-# Designing a spoken english to written english conversion system #
+# Designing a spoken English to written English conversion system #

-Designing the speech to text project will require continous update/addition  of rules according to the requirement.
-The continuous update/addtion of rules will not affect the previously defined rules.
-To achieve the above mentioned type of project, the project has to define in **modular progamming**.
+Designing the speech to text project will require continous updation/addition  of rules according to the requirement.
+The continuous updation/addition of rules will not affect the previously defined rules.
+To achieve the above mentioned type of project, the project has to be defined in **modular progamming**.

     Modular programming is a software design technique that emphasizes separating the functionality of a program into independent, interchangeable modules, such that each contains everything necessary to execute only one aspect of the desired functionality.